Biruh776/DCNN/README.md

 ## Usage

+1. Make sure you either rename your file or change the name of the vibration file in the code
-1. Run `dcnn_preprocess.py` to generate the input datasets.
+1. Run `dcnn_preprocess.ipynb` to generate the input datasets.
-2. Run `dcnn_main.py` to train and evaluate the CNN model.
+1. Run `dcnn_main.ipynb` to train and evaluate the CNN model.